 The Best Cooking Methods To Keep The Vitamins In Food

-One of the main problems in cooking our food is that some of the vitamins and minerals are destroyed in the process.
+One of the main problems in cooking our food is that some of the vitamins are destroyed in the process and some cooking methods can leach the minerals and other nutrients out of foods.
 But dieticians explain what are the best cooking methods and how to cook right to keep nutritional values for maximum health.

 The main problem in our food cooking is the destruction of a considerable number of vitamins and minerals during cooking itself.
 This problem prevents our body from getting what it needs from the food, which can lead to the beginning of the shortage of vitamin and mineral reserves in the body.
 The matter is even more complex for people who suffer from digestive problems.
 This is due to the fact that cooking allows food to digest more easily in the affected intestine, but this food is more meager in the “building blocks” that build our body.

 Here you can find the best cooking methods and tips to keep nutritional values while cooking.
 These cooking methods suitable for people suffering from digestive problems and for healthy people who want to “get more” from their food.

 Rules to help select the appropriate cooking method

 Cooking methods that preserve the nutritional values have to meet several basic rules:

 Quick Cooking: The longer you heat the food, the bigger vitamins destruction is.
 Particularly susceptible to destruction are water soluble vitamins like vitamin C and vitamin B group.

 Low cooking temperature: the higher the cooking temperature, destruction of vitamins and minerals increases.

 Minimal exposure to light: cover the cooking pot to avoid possible exposure to light that affects vitamins.
 This way you can also shorten the cooking time.